steipete/steipete.com/_posts/2020-06-10-calling-super-at-runtime.md

 Class Memory Layout: [[ISA] \[IVARs]]

-Remember, in ARM64, the caller arguments are in `x0` to `x7`. `X0` here is a memory pointer, pointing to the beginning of the class, which is where the isa pointer is. isa means “is a.”
+Remember, in ARM64, the caller arguments are in `x0` to `x7`. `x0` here is the pointer to `self`, the class object, which is where the isa pointer is. isa means “is a.”
 Every Objective-C object (including every class) has an isa pointer.[^2] If we increment by 64-bit = 8 byte, we get to the next storage location, which is where the class variables are stored.

 [^2]: Swift uses the same concept, but it has a second variable in there, so the offset would be 16.
 SGVSuperMessagingProxy works with any function marked as dynamic, not just Objective-C. Pretty amazing to see how new things still map to old concepts!